-FSNC is a high-performing human capital business with a complementary combination of certain competences that have the common feature of being ambitious, visionary and insisting on excellence - having the drive, perseverance and focus to deliver unusually good outcomes consistent with our commitments towards the FSN Funds' ultimate clients.
+FSNC is a high-performing human capital business with a complementary combination of certain competences that have the common feature of being ambitious, visionary and insisting on excellence - having the drive, perseverance and focus to deliver unusually good outcomes consistent with our commitments towards the FSN Capital Funds' ultimate clients.
 Working hours and overtime is an inherent and general risk in any comparable business, ours being no exception.
-For these reasons, FSNC has invested into engaging top tier firms in all of our jurisdictions to consider and assess working hours within our organization without material adverse findings.
-Given the general and inherent risk related to our business in this area, this is an area which will continue to be considered on a frequent basis in the organization to ensure adequacy in our approach towards working hours.
+FSNC has not, when consulting with top-tier firms across our jurisdictions, identified material adverse findings with respect to working hours.
+Given the general and inherent risk related to our business in this area, this is, however, an area which will continue to be a focus of the organization.